Understanding Adult ADHD: My Journey, the Neuroscience & How Solution-Focused Hypnotherapy Can Support You

 These challenges can affect relationships, work, and confidence.
 Recognising the neurobiological roots of ADHD can help you move from frustration to understanding — and from self-criticism to self-compassion.

-Solution-Focused Hypnotherapy isn’t a treatment for ADHD, but it can be a powerful wellbeing tool for managing focus, emotional regulation, and self-belief alongside professional ADHD care.
+Solution-Focused Hypnotherapy isn’t a treatment for ADHD, but many people living with ADHD find it can be a supportive addition to their wellbeing routine.

-Here’s how SFH can support adults with ADHD:
+Here’s how SFH can support general emotional wellbeing for adults with ADHD:

 3. Strengthening focus through imagination